ohall/webpack-example/README.md

 webpack
 ```

-Now point your browswer at `index.html` which links the new `bundle.js` you've created.
+Now point your browser at `index.html` which links the new `bundle.js` you've created.